gradle/gradle/design-docs/component-metadata.md

     - `@Mutate` method does not have `ComponentSelection` as first parameter (integration test)
     - Exception thrown by rule method

-### Open issues

-- DSL decoration should add Action and Closure overloads for a method that accepts a rule source.

 ## Story: Add Java API for component metadata rules

 This story adds '@Mutate' rule definitions to `ComponentMetadataHandler` and component metadata rules, and adds an API